DonHulieo/don-jewellery/README.md

 This is not a QBCore script nor is it maintained by them, please refer to my discord for any issues!

 - [discord](https://discord.gg/tVA58nbBuk)

-## Changelog

-- v1.1.9 - Fixed Missing Convar Check for Fr Translation
-- v1.1.8 - Linting and Updated Readme
-- v1.1.7 - Added Missing Event Handlers
-- v1.1.6 - Added Server Event, three new variables and changed resource officially from qb-jewellery to don-jewellery.
-Server Event, "don-jewellery:server:StoreHit", sets one of the new variables (cityHit, grapeHit and palHit) true or false for all clients, now people other than the person who thermited can actually rob the store again.
-- Started at 1.1.6.....
-WhAt A n00b